 The average family caregiver spends $7,242 on caregiving each year, accounting for 26% of their income.
 Meanwhile, about one-fifth (17%) of caregivers’ spending went to healthcare providers, medical equipment, in-home care, and other medical expenses.

 Of course, without the proper support, raising a family, pursuing an education or career, and providing unpaid care for a loved one can quickly become unmanageable.
-However, learning which resources and support you have at your disposal (such as government assistance for family caregivers) can ease the financial burden and prevent caregiver burnout.
+However, learning which resources and support you have (such as government assistance for family caregivers) can ease the financial burden and prevent caregiver burnout.